amanverma123-prog/DSA_by-Aman/Stack & Queue/README.md

 - Efficient removal of out-of-window indices
 - Maintaining decreasing order inside deque
 - O(N) processing by pushing and popping each element at most once
+- Candidate elimination technique
+- Two-pointer elimination strategy
+- Verification of candidate using row and column checks
+- Constant space optimization for matrix-based problems

 ---